 Editor's note: The security aspect between ECS-ER (OP-B) and ECS-ER (OP-A) is FFS and needs to be studied by SA3.

 Editor's note: whether more procedures & operations are needed between ECS-ERs is FFS.

-8.18.2.1.1 request-response model
+8.18.2.1.1 Request-response model